rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### masters
-- Used by modules: app
+- Used by modules: batch_production, app
-- Files: 45
+- Files: 46
+- Functions using this table:
+  - get_cost_elements_for_batch in puvi-backend/puvi-backend-main/modules/batch_production.py

 ### masters_audit_log
-- Used by modules: db_utils, opening_balance, sku_management, masters_common
+- Used by modules: opening_balance, masters_common, db_utils, sku_management
 - Files: 4
 - Functions using this table:
   - initialize_system in puvi-backend/puvi-backend-main/modules/opening_balance.py